 Ms. Gawanas holds a Bachelor of Laws (honours) from University of Warwick, United Kingdom, and an utter barrister degree from the Council of Legal Education School of Law/Lincoln’s Inn, United Kingdom.
 She also holds an Executive Master of Business Administration from the University of Cape Town, South Africa, and an honorary doctorate in law from the University of the Western Cape.

-Born in 1956, Ms. Gawanas has three children and four grandchildren.
+Born in 1956, Ms. Gawanas has four children and four grandchildren.